Nipun2001M/Simple-gRPC-Server/README.md

-﻿# Simple-gRPC-Server
+# Simple-gRPC-Server

- you can run this by
+You can run this by:

-01- go run server/main.go
+1. `go run server/main.go`
-02- go run client/main.go
+2. `go run client/main.go`